 I have had the opportunity to create value realization models for customers, both reactively and proactively.
 My first professional experience at the Corporate Executive Board (CEB) saw the company creating its Strategic Accounts program reactively, based on customer inquiry on spend.
 Our team’s response was to simply shift the conversation from spend to value, where driving the customer’s platform usage became the primary focus of our account teams.
 It worked and we avoided many negotiations due to a better value proposition for the customer.

-Restaurant brands publish social media content via Sprinklr to Twitter
+Restaurant brands publish social media content via Sprinklr to X, formerly Twitter

 Sprinklr has continuously iterated on its value narrative across its ten-year history.
 Unlike earlier versions, this year’s narrative centered on proactively aligning each of our five product’s use cases to a customer’s needs.
 A half dozen teams and a handful of customers provided feedback to shape the creation of the value realization model.